perty/supertrek/ReadMe.md

 ## Background

-During the 70's computer did not have much memory and there typically no other user interface than a TTY or CRT with 24 lines of 80 characters.
+During the 70's computer did not have much memory and there were typically no other user interface than a TTY or CRT with 24 lines of 80 characters.

 Still, games where made.

-The programs, as the way things were before diskettes accompanied books, printed listings of Basic code.
-So to play the game, you simply typed the program on your program and saved it to a cassette tape.
+The programs were, as the way things were before diskettes accompanied books, printed listings of Basic code.
+So to play the game, you simply typed the program on your home computer and saved it to a cassette tape.
 It was open source but more than a click away.

 When I found a book "Basic computer games" containing "101 great games to play on your home computer", nostalgia kicked in.